 As a systems engineer, you are skilled in implementing new systems, fixing errors in existing systems and improving performance through hardware upgrades.
 These skills are so interchangeable that they can help lead you toward a career in cybersecurity.

-Your experience as a systems engineer gives you certain transferrable skills that can help you begin a career in cybersecurity as a cybersecurity specialist, cybersecurity analyst, cybersecurity engineer, security architect and many more.
+Your experience as a systems engineer gives you unique tech skills that can help you build toward a career in cybersecurity.

 Learn About the Other CyberSeek Pathways and Feeder Roles

 Systems Engineering to Cybersecurity: The Jobs You Can Get

 The systems engineer job roles that mesh well into a cybersecurity role range across the board from entry-level to more mid-level and advanced-level job roles, as seen below.

 - IT auditor